wan-mlab/Wan-mlab/_pages/labM.md

 <br>
 # Wan Lab Meeting
 <br>
-#### Lab meetings are held every Monday from 9:00 AM to 10:30 AM (CT).
+#### Lab meetings are held every Friday from 9:00 AM to 10:30 AM (CT).
 A typical lab meeting includes weekly report and presentation.
 All lab members gather to engage in meaningful discussions and provide feedback on ongoing projects.

 <br>
 <html lang="en">